toddledev/documentation/docs/09-components/03-interface-and-lifecycle/index.md

 ---

 # Interface and lifecycle
-Components in toddle need clearly defined interfaces to interact with the rest of your application, and they follow a specific lifecycle as they are created, updated and removed from the page.
+Components in Nordcraft need clearly defined interfaces to interact with the rest of your application, and they follow a specific lifecycle as they are created, updated and removed from the page.

 # Component interface
 The interface of a component defines how it communicates with other parts of your application.
 There are three communication channels